 David Beckham Bio – Why He Left United:

 Truth be told, David Beckham was shipped out of Manchester because the midfielder “thought he was bigger than Alex Ferguson”.

-As far as their dramatic breakdown in their relationship was concerned, Alex claiming the “death knell” was sounded after David Beckham directly challenged his authority.
+As far as their dramatic breakdown in their relationship was concerned, Alex claimed the “death knell” was sounded after David Beckham directly challenged his authority.

 In 2003, Ferguson was involved in a dressing room argument with United player David Beckham.
 He accused Beckham of failing to track back on an Arsenal goal at Old Trafford.